-14 Day - Relaxing Best Scenery Tour
+14-Day - Relaxing Best Scenery Tour

 Discover lakes in Fiordland that were gouged out by glaciers or those on the North Island that nestle in the remnants of huge volcanic craters.
 Find time to catch a trout, paddle a canoe, or spread a picnic rug.
-Relax in one of the many geothermal pools around New Zealand, enjoy a spa at a resort, or let yourself get pampered in some of our great lodges.
+Relax in one of the many geothermal pools around New Zealand, enjoy a spa at a resort, or let yourself get pampered in some of our grand lodges.

 Coromandel: This region's unspoiled landscape and relaxed lifestyle make it an ideal holiday destination.
-Framed by native Pohutukawa trees on the western side, beautiful white sandy beaches on the east, and divided by ranges cloaked in native rainforest, the Coromandel's 400kms of coastline offer the visitor a truly distinctive blend of experiences.
+Framed by native Pohutukawa trees on the western side, beautiful white sandy beaches on the east, and divided by ranges cloaked in native rainforest, the Coromandel's 400kms of coastline offers the visitor a truly distinctive blend of experiences.

 Lake Taupo: Centrally located in the North Island of New Zealand, the Lake Taupo region is an exciting landscape of snow-capped mountains, blue and emerald lakes, native forests, steaming cliffs, mud pools, mountain streams, rivers, volcanic valleys, and tussock covered lands.
 Day trips to Rotorua, Waitomo, and National Park, as well as the wine region of Hawkes Bay, are recommended.
-The lake is world famous for its fly fishing and boating and also offers all sorts of outdoor activities.
+The lake is world famous for its fly fishing and boating and offers all sorts of outdoor activities.

 Rangitikei River Valley: The Rangitikei District is undiscovered New Zealand on the North Island.
 This unspoiled beauty is still a hidden secret for most travellers.
 Enjoy many activities like horse riding, rafting, and farm tours.
 Read a book and relax or try fly fishing in these unique surroundings.

-Marlborough Sounds: If you enjoy kayaking, scenic boat tours, visits to formal gardens, or hiking through native bush, Marlborough is the perfect place to relax and enjoy the finer things in life.
+Marlborough Sounds: If you enjoy kayaking, scenic boat tours, visits to formal gardens, or hiking through native bushes, Marlborough is the perfect place to relax and enjoy the finer things in life.
 For the eco-tourist and nature-lover, the region provides numerous opportunities to see some of our wildlife close up.

 Abel Tasman/Nelson Area: To visit the Nelson region is to discover azure skies and wide open spaces, beaches and lakes, spectacular national parks, unique landforms, vineyards, gourmet cafés, artists, galleries, entrepreneurs, and boutique shopping experiences...a uniquely Nelson way of life.

 Wanaka: Crystal clear lake waters lap the shores of Wanaka town and the feet of the Southern Alps, which are home to winter ski fields and the dramatic alpine Mount Aspiring National Park.
 Centuries of glacial action crafted Lakes Wanaka and Hawea.
-Discover their scenic perfection by mountain biking the high trails, paragliding over the hills, sightseeing by air, or walking the myriad of tracks.
+Discover their scenic perfection by mountain biking the high trails, paragliding over the hills, sightseeing by air, or walking the myriad tracks.
 (Take a short drive to Queenstown.)

-Queenstown Valley: Spectacular Queenstown, the most popular holiday destination in New Zealand for international visitors, offers an incredible range of things to do no matter what the season.
-Justifiably regarded as New Zealand's adventure capital, Queenstown's four distinctive seasons feature long summer twilights (December-March) and brilliant autumn colours (April-May), and offer some of the world's best skiing and snowboarding conditions in winter and early spring (June-September).
+Queenstown Valley: Spectacular Queenstown, the most popular holiday destination in New Zealand for international visitors, offers an incredible range of things to do no matter the season.
+Justifiably regarded as New Zealand's adventure capital, Queenstown's four distinctive seasons feature long summer twilights (December-March) and brilliant autumn colours (April-May) and offer some of the world's best skiing and snowboarding conditions in winter and early spring (June-September).